Matt Lampson: The LampStrong Foundation

 Lampson founded The LampStrong Foundation, Inc., a 501(c)(3) non-profit organization, in 2014.
 The mission of The LampStrong Foundation is to provide financial, emotional and motivational support to cancer patients, survivors, and their families.

 The LampStrong Foundation hosted the inaugural Kick Cancer Cup on Aug.
 23, 2015.
 Local celebrities, former Ohio State athletes and Crew SC players attended the event, which raised more than $20,000.

-The foundation announced a partnership with the Ann & Robert H. Lurie Children’s Hospital of Chicago on April 24, which will help promote health, wellness, and physical fitness among children and teenagers in the midst of cancer treatments.
+The foundation announced a partnership with the Lurie Children's Hospital on April 24, which will help promote health, wellness, and physical fitness among children and teenagers in the midst of cancer treatments.

 The LampStrong Foundation donated $20,000 to Lurie Children's, the funds of which will go towards the HOT (Hematology, Oncology, and Transplant) Healthy Living Initiative.

-On March 29, 2019, the foundation announced a $5,000 donation to the University of Minnesota Masonic Children’s Hospital’s University of Minnesota Foundation.
+On March 29, 2019, the foundation announced a $5,000 donation to the University of Minnesota Masonic Children's Hospital's University of Minnesota Foundation.
 The Foundation used the initial funding to kick start social programming focused on the adolescent and young adult cancer patient with the goal of creating opportunities for patients connect, feel less isolated and provide shared emotional support, which is accomplished through both in and out of hospital events.

+Personal life

+Lampson was previously in a relationship with professional soccer player Katie Stengel.